davidedata/datascience/README.md

-Hello there, this is my first GitHub repository!
-So I will add soon my contributions to the community after I will improve my knowledge about the tool.
+Hello!
+This is my first GitHub repository.
+I’ll be adding my contributions to the community soon, as I continue to improve my knowledge of this tool.